Quantum Fluctuations in Electrical Multiport Linear Systems: Derivation based on Heisenberg's equations

 where we have made use of (\ref{eq:finalfundamental}).

-Projecting (\ref{eq:corr_general}) on the upper/lower coordinates of the diagonal, and assuming that the harmonic oscillators are in thermal equilibrium we shall now derive the general formulae (\ref{eq:Phit_Phi0_GF}) and (\ref{eq:Qt_Q0_GF}) for reciprocal and non-reciprocal multiport linear systems (with a complete description in terms of dynamical variables).
-In order to achieve this goal, because of linearity, it is enough to show that for each term of the form of eq. (\ref{eq:twoportstage}) there is a contribution of the relevant form.
+Projecting (\ref{eq:corr_general}) on the upper/lower coordinates of the diagonal, and assuming that the harmonic oscillators are in thermal equilibrium we shall now derive the general formulae (\ref{eq:Phit_Phi0_GF}) and (\ref{eq:Qt_Q0_GF}) in the main text (MT) for reciprocal and non-reciprocal multiport linear systems (with a complete description in terms of dynamical variables).
+In order to achieve this goal, because of linearity, it is enough to show that for each term of the form of eq. (\ref{eq:twoportstage}) in the MT there is a contribution of the relevant form.

 Next assume that $\bxi$ are the canonical coordinates, such that the Hamiltonian matrix has been symplectically diagonalized and is block diagonal, with each block being $\hbar\Omega_k\mone_2$.
 Then the equal time correlation matrix is also block diagonal, with each block being